Annual enrollment period

 Your Medicare number that appears on your red, white, and blue Medicare card.
 Until April 2018 this was the same as your Social Security Number.
 It now has changed to be a separate number in order to help protect your privacy.

 State Medicare Savings Programs (MSP) programs help pay premiums, deductibles, coinsurance, copayments, prescription drug coverage costs.

 A common name for Medicare Supplement plans, like Plan 65 from BCBSRI.
 See our plans

 Called Your Blue Wire RI, it delivers reminders about your health and your plan right to your mobile phone.

 A free service that can help you find and apply for programs that might save you money, such as Medicare savings programs and Extra Help with Medicare Part D prescription drug costs.

-A group of hospitals, pharmacies, doctors, and others who work with your health insurance company to keep healthy.
+A group of hospitals, pharmacies, doctors, and others who sign contracts with your health insurance company to provide you with healthcare.
 They have agreed to care for you at a lower price than if you didn’t have your health insurance plan.
 Learn more

 Original Medicare (Parts A and B)